pu2clr/SI4735/README.md

 ```

-### I cannot tune satisfactorily any local station in LW, MW or SW
+### I cannot tune satisfactorily any station on LW, MW or SW

 * Please, use only batteries to power your system up on LW, MW or SW.
 * Check your circuit on AMI pin of the Si47XX device.